 1. 4 Front Safety and Security Consultants cc

-3. A4 Consultancy CC
+3. A4 Consultancy Cc

 4. AAH Skills and Development

-6. Access Training Centre (Pty) Ltd
+6. Abems Training Institute (Pty) Ltd.

-7. ACT SKILLS DEVELOPMENT
+7. ABETHU SKILLS DEVELOPMENT

-8. Adans General Standard (Pty) Ltd
+8. Academy (Pty) Ltd

 9. ADCORP TECHNICAL TRAINING (PTY) LTD